Robert Rosario: Playing career

+International career

+Rosario has represented the England U21 team in 1987.

 Coaching career

 Rosario had a spell in charge of Carolina Dynamo in 2001.

 Personal life

+Born in England, Rosario is of Anglo-Indian descent from his father's side and German descent from his mother's side.
+Rosario's father was born in Calcutta and was a cyclist and bodybuilder.
+He became the first British Asian to play in the Premier League when he started for Coventry City against Middlesbrough on 15 August 1992 (this was previously attributed to Jimmy Carter who played later in the opening weekend of the new competition).

 Rosario resides in North Carolina, where he has coached at the North Meck Soccer club.

-His son Gabriel, is a former Reading and Huddersfield Town youth team goalkeeper.
+His son Gabriel is a former Reading and Huddersfield Town youth team goalkeeper.